The large investment the Ogden operation was

 bigger and better equipment and confidently looking forward to

-success and great profits. had lost
+success and great profits. felt that this

-excluded him.
+Orange complex.
 While the

 electrical industry floundered, Edison was comforted the